Emotionally sterile performative bullshit in your pocket

 I only somewhat understand how Game Genie codes are formatted, and still have to actively go out of my way to be this wrong.
 Without being deterred, I decided to have it hack Dragon Warrior 1.
 This game is unique because it has case sensitive text.
 Most NES games don’t bother with casing, and that COULD make it harder for a newbie to hack.
 Most people will use a custom utility and negate the issue entirely.
 ChatGPT can’t do that, so it’ll need to manually edit the hexadecimal contained within the ROM file.

-After uploading a Dragon Warrior ROM into ChatGPT, It took me thirty minutes to walk it through this process via prompting.
+After uploading a Dragon Warrior ROM into ChatGPT, It took me thirty minutes get it to understand the encoding.
 We’re already off to some kind of start.
-Not a good one, but a start nonetheless.
 ChatGPT had trouble with case sensitivity, and would “find” text that consisted of complete nonsense.
 After some goading, it found a string.
 “NiNTENDO”.
 Unfortunately, even after directly telling it to change the bytes that write "NINTENDO" into "CHATGPT", it failed.
 It wrote "CHATGPT" to an address several tiles to the left of the start of both text strings.

 HATGPT

 This is the first and only time ChatGPT impressed me, and it still fucked up.
-Royally, might I add.
 After experimenting with specific text strings, I made it rewrite the in-game text en masse.
 I explicitly forbade it from changing any control bytes.
 For those unaware, control bytes are used to format the text and indicate when it begins and ends.
 ChatGPT ignored my command and overwrote most of the control bytes in the game.
 Now, if a text box shows anything at all, it’ll be garbled numbers, random sprites, and insipid quotes scrolling for minutes before suddenly ending.
 Sometimes, there’s a YES/NO prompt at the end of it.
 The fun part is trying not to choose the one that traps you by dumping the entire script in one go.
-This hack just became a monstrosity.

 it's begging me to kill it